hotting45/engr3/README.md

 ### Part Link
 https://cvilleschools.onshape.com/documents/56f2a8c813312ce6582f4210/w/a0917267fcd7e078a11680fe/e/1196e5971a9e23eb1dda5d82?renderMode=0&uiState=6532950605d4c23820c2212e
 ### Reflection
 I never wanna do this again because oh my god sometimes things went wrong and you had to redo everything.
-Like the top bit if you messed up one part you would have to do it all over and i despise that.
+Like the top bit if you messed up one part you would have to do it all over and i despise that. althogh it was quite rewarding too figure out what was going wrong and thanks too the help of everyone around me i was abletoo figure it out.
+And when things went wrong my peers helped me out with this and when finally getting it done a found some joy in this wonderful little tubr.